 Show where you stand by sporting this lapel badge (one inch colour button badge).
 This is a non-profit sale and the price of £2.50 includes UK postage.
 Click here – you don’t need a Paypal account, just use your credit or debit card if you don’t have Paypal.
+Ironically I can’t ship to Europe, as it is too expensive!
 Please tell any of your friends that they can order here too.
 Best to send them the direct link to here as it might be difficult to find otherwise.
 Thanks!

 Why I Am A European

 My father was a linguist and used his skills in the Intelligence Corps during the war to help defeat the Nazis.
 I was born in 1948 and from quite a young age, I always remember meeting people from other European countries.
 My mother had taken in Polish refugees in Scotland during the war and I remember a particular friend of my parents called Oki, who owned a Polish restaurant in London where we would occasionally go.
 He gifted me a set of Russian dolls which I found completely fascinating.